core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : 4.04 "Not Found" or 404 "Not Found".
 Registration does not exist (e.g. may have been removed).

-If the registration fails in any way, including "Not Found" and request timeouts, or if the time indicated in a Service Unabailable Max-Age/Retry-After exceeds the remaining lifetime, the registering endpoint SHOULD attempt registration again.
+If the registration fails in any way, including "Not Found" and request timeouts, or if the time indicated in a Service Unavailable Max-Age/Retry-After exceeds the remaining lifetime, the registering endpoint SHOULD attempt registration again.